 Finally, the scan path is derived by a TSS algorithm calculating the shortest scan path that begins at the starting dot.
 In the present context, however, it is not the geometrical distance that is minimized, but a linear combination of the geometrical distance and the tree distance between the dots.
-The tree distance between two dots A and B is the number of steps that have to be taken within the tree structure to get from the subset (leaf) containing A to the one containing B. If we choose the coefficients of the linear combination in such a way that the tree distance is more relevant than the geometrical distance, the model generates the scan path shown in Figure 4 (right).
+The tree distance between two dots A and B is the minimum number of edges in a path connecting the subsets A and B in the tree structure.
+If we choose the coefficients of the linear combination in such a way that the tree distance is more relevant than the geometrical distance, the model generates the scan path shown in Figure 4 (right panel).
 It strictly follows the hierarchical tree structure, which leads to geometrical deviations.

 As long as the model's linear coefficients are chosen such that the tree distance exerts a significant effect, neither the appearance of the simulated scan paths nor their calculated similarity to the empirical paths is convincing.
 When balancing the weights of the tree distances and the geometrical distances, we obtained scan paths with a similarity to the human paths of 18.73.
-This approach, at least in this rather simple form, does not yield more plausible scan paths than does the TSS Model.
-The hierarchical partitioning does not seem to correspond to human strategies.
+The receptive field approach, at least in this rather simple form, does not seem to yield more plausible scan paths than does the TSS Model.
+This suggests that hierarchical partitioning does not seem to be an important perceptual mechanism underlying human visual tagging behavior.